devzbysiu/dox/README.md

 # <p id="about">About</p>

-> :warning: This is still in progress and undergoes heavy refactoring so it should be considered unstable.
+> :warning: This is still in progress and undergoes heavy refactoring, so it should be considered unstable.

 One of the most frustrating activities I had to do from time to time is to search through a pile